Poopak NikTalab: Life

 She was born in 1970 in Tehran in a cultural and literary family.
 She is a member of Niktalab family and one of the daughters of Ahmad Niktalab.
 After receiving a diploma in mathematics and physics, she was immediately accepted to Al-Zahra University in the field of mathematics.
 She married Ali Latifiyan (Researcher of Iranian culture and history) in 1999.
 The result of this marriage is two children named Parniya and Pouya.

-Many of her works have been published in magazines and magazines around the world.
-For example, Ettela'at newspaper,Zan-e-rooz magazine, Moon magazines and Children and Adolescents Book Review Quarterly.
+Many of her works have been published in magazines around the world.
+For example, Ettela'at newspaper, Zan-e-rooz magazine, Moon magazines and Children and Adolescents Book Review Quarterly.

 She has collaborated with various institutions and organizations, including the Iranian Association of Children and Adolescent Writers (Navisak), Roshd Magazines, the Ministry of Education of Iran, etc. She is one of the theorists of education in the world.
 She has also interacted with World Bank experts in the field of education for a long time in the Ministry of Education of Iran.